darwinia-network/docs/docs/evm/tutorial/migration/multisig-account.md

 # Migrate Multisig Account

+!!! info
-> 🙋‍♂️ This article specifically addresses the migration of multisig accounts.
+    This article specifically addresses the migration of multisig accounts.
 If you are looking for information on user interfaces for general accounts or a corresponding migration tutorial, please click [here](https://www.notion.so/Migrate-Generate-Account-66167771afba4768b6878907eb4e86bd?pvs=21).

 This tutorial will walk you through the steps of migrating your accounts from `Darwinia 1.0` to the current Darwinia using the [Multisig Account Migration Dapp](https://migration.darwinia.network/#/multisig-home?network=Darwinia).
 It's important to note that this tutorial is also applicable for the Crab chain.